Blaizzy/mlx-embeddings/docs/Manpage.md

 - `HOMEBREW_FORCE_BREWED_GIT`
   <br>If set, always use a Homebrew-installed `git`(1) rather than the system version.
 Automatically set if the system version of `git` is too old.

-- `HOMEBREW_FORCE_HOMEBREW_ON_LINUX`
-  <br>If set, running Homebrew on Linux will use URLs for macOS and will use homebrew-core instead of linuxbrew-core.
-This is useful when merging pull requests for macOS while on Linux.

 - `HOMEBREW_FORCE_VENDOR_RUBY`
   <br>If set, always use Homebrew's vendored, relocatable Ruby version even if the system version of Ruby is new enough.